-Periodically week we highlight a specific Social Justice Action Item and invite you to join us in support.
+Periodically week we highlight a specific Social Justice Action Item or resource and invite you to join us in support.
 Click the images below to visit that organization’s page.

 Today we support Manna Food Bank.